 Want to transform your stairs from dingy carpet to beautiful hardwood?
 Check out our staircase makeover with white risers and dark treads.

-To tell you the truth, we had most of the transformation completed last fall.
+To tell you the truth, we had most of the transformation from carpeted stairs to hardwood completed last fall.
 But, cold weather hit before we got around to sanding and staining the handrails, so they sat in the garage until the weather warmed up.
 Then, I got busy working on outdoor projects, and they were bumped to the bottom of the list once again.
 September hit, and I started to panic a bit.

 Can you relate?